Halito & Welcome!

 Well, OK, we have James the Just as an example but then, again, does not the religious history contain accounts of others who likewise lived exemplary ethical and spiritual lives?
 Why not look to their example and emulate it?
 This is fine except for one thing: Perhaps their success was not an outgrowth of the body of beliefs and practices they were taught and inculcated in, but rather something they achieved despite having their feet planted on a structure that poorly resembled that of the original follows of Rabbi Yehoshua/Yeshua/Jesus.

 But so what?
 If something works, it works and is thus worthy of adherence, right?
 Many have lived and died clinging to beliefs and practices that bear no resemblance to that of the earliest devotees of Rabbi Yehoshua/Yeshua/Jesus and were content with this.
 Some probably figured we can’t know what these are for sure or we do and by virtue of this are on solid ground to believe St. Peter was the first Pope and Rabbi Yehoshua/Yeshua (Hellenized spin being “Jesus”) was the first Christian.
 But for those have dug into this deeply, this body of dogmas and doctrines and such breaks down in the light of what has come to light in the past few centuries and especially since the middle of the twentieth century.
-Many who have bothered to examine the faith they inherited or embraced juxtaposed with that of the original followers of Rabbi Yehoshua/Yeshua/Jesus – who peeled away layers of supposition, extrapolation, interpolation, pious fraud, claims based on expediency, bias, the cherry-picking of data and evidence -- found a Jewish rabbi who kept the Torah (though he differed on interpretation with his contemporaries), lived and died as a pious Jew (most likely a Pharisee), left his sayings and claims in the hands of fellow devout Jews, and designated his brother Yaakov (James) as his successor.
+Many who have bothered to examine the faith they inherited or embraced juxtaposed with that of the original followers of Rabbi Yehoshua/Yeshua/Jesus – who peeled away layers of supposition, extrapolation, interpolation, pious fraud, claims based on expediency, bias, the cherry-picking of data and evidence -- found a Jewish rabbi who kept the Torah (though he rejected the "add on baggage" of his contemporaries), lived and died as a pious Jew (Essene?), left his sayings and claims in the hands of fellow devout Jews, and designated his brother Yaakov (James) as his successor.
 Above all, he certainly never intended to launch or found a new religion, especially one that in any way endorsed altering or rewriting Torah much less tossing it on the rubbish heap.

 Now, if you happen to belong to that fraternity of religionists especially Christians who have been searching for a way out of or away from the cesspool – tried this or that and had it fail – then where to turn?
-Well, it just makes sense that one look to someone who succeeded in achieving a high level of spiritual and ethical purity – which is exactly what James the Just and many of his contemporaries did.
+Well, it just makes sense that one look to someone who succeeded in achieving a high level of spiritual and ethical purity – which is exactly what James the Just and many of his congregation did.
 And what could bring us closer to what Rabbi Yehoshua/Yeshua/Jesus believed and taught than those teachings and historic documents that were either written by James or by those who knew him or inherited such things?

 If you feel a pull towards learning more about the Hebraic roots of your faith tradition and a love for Judaism and the Jewish people and for keeping the commandments, I can provide you with a great selection of books that will help satisfy this yearning plus links to a website or two bearing very informative articles that will enrich your faith walk and help extricate you from whatever faith-eroding cesspool is smelling up your life.

 Now, at this point you might be thinking “Is conversion to Judaism essential to my spiritual growth and the best way to insure a place in olam-ha-ba (The world to come)?”
 In-a-word, conversion isn’t required at all and, in fact, few non-Jews are suited to take on all the requirements laid out in Torah for Jews.
 This was actually an issue that faced James the Just and the Jesus movement during its formative early days, as scores of non-Jews were flocking to “the fold”; that is, huge numbers of non-Jews had repented of their sinful, often idolatrous ways, laid hold by faith on Rabbi Yehoshua/Yeshua/Jesus’ atoning sacrifice for missteps in keeping the Torah, and had begun attending synagogue to learn more about how to live out their faith (Obedience & corresponding actions).
 The big question was did they need to convert and become Jews?
-In-a-word, James the Just and other leaders of the Jesus movement wisely decided that non-Jews not led by God to convert should simply repent of their sins and unsavory ways, embrace Yeshua as Messiah and lay claim to his atoning sacrifice, and then learn and put into action what is found in the ten commandments.
+In-a-word, James the Just and other leaders of the Jesus movement wisely decided that non-Jews not led by God to convert should simply repent of their sins and unsavory ways, embrace Yeshua as Messiah and lay claim to his atoning sacrifice, and then learn and put into action what is found in the Torah ("Be Torah observant").
 This policy was consistent with a very old and venerable practice in Israel: Namely, recognizing non-Jewish people who met certain requirements (but who did not wish to convert) as “God-fearers” or resident aliens of Israel (Ger Toshav or as it sometimes called, Ger Nilvim).

 As Biblical scholar and professor James D. Tabor, Ph.D., put in on page 33 of his superb 2012 book Paul and Jesus: How the Apostle Transformed Christianity